Hounfor/The-Big-Deal-Add-On/README.md

 – Updated data archive for manual input.

-– As a bonus, another cover of The Mackies albums has been added.
+  As a bonus, another cover of The Mackies albums has been added.
 It was made back in February, but then it wasn't posted anywhere.

+ If you have a Spector or Pillager (or RF2-A in CAC-C version), put them into the storage and take them out of there to correctly update the models and icons.
+If after that the 'Mechs aren't displayed in the MechBay, follow these steps:

+– Exit to the main menu and in the Mods menu, disable all parts of the CAB, restart the game;

+– After restarting, you will receive several error messages.
+Enable the CAB again and exit the game;

+– Restart in your mods folder ModTekInjector.exe

+– Launch the game, load the save and check if your 'Mechs are displayed in the MechBay.

+If this doesn't help, reinstall the CAB completely and run the ModTekInjector.exe again after reinstalling.

 # FAQ:
 – I installed this mod and it doesn't work!